Eliot-Roxbergh/Eliot-Roxbergh.github.io/posts/GPL_compliance.md

 ¹ _Dynamic linking is always safer than static linking, regardless if the license is (L)GPLv2 or v3._

-**Additional reading;**
+**Additional reading**

-This was also discussed in an LWN article, regarding a presentation by Armijn Hemel, which states; _"The key point is that the build-time and run-time environments may be different [...].
+This was also discussed in an LWN article, regarding a presentation by Armijn Hemel, which states: _"The key point is that the build-time and run-time environments may be different [...].
  This is important because, in his opinion, dynamic linking moves questions about derivative works and the application of the GPL license into run time, because it is only at run time that libraries are linked with a program.
  The dynamically linked libraries that are used at run time could indeed be different—and have different licenses—from the libraries that were specified during the static linking phase.
  This implies that (depending who you ask) declaring the wrong dependencies in a binary could trigger license compliance issues."_ [3]